helrond/songs/_posts/2024-05-28-hallucination.md

 categories: incomplete
 ---

-Believe what you want to see
-Don't matter what they say
+Believe what you can't see no matter what they say
-It don't matter if it was faith or science
-Or drugs that got you there
+If it was faith or fact or drugs that got you there Believe in consequence, the impending demise

-Believe in possibility
-The end of days
-Believe the lies that get you through
-Your darkest days

-Believe infinity
-The last word you will hear
-Believe in passing thoughts
-Hold on to memory

-Believe the way they make you feel
-But don't believe your eyes
+Believe in anything but don't believe your eyes
-Believe that nothing lasts
-That you can still get higher

 <div class="chorus">
     Hallucination<br/>